HassanSajjad-302/HMake/Projects/UE5/README.md

 The scanner currently constructs one `Linux/x64/Debug/Server` row.
 Its C++ prefix comes from the local successful UBT `BASE-COMMAND`; HMake owns `-c`, source, dependency-file, and output arguments, so the scanner removes `-c`.
+Definitions that UBT writes only to its generated Core shared-definitions header are translated to ordinary command-line definitions.
+The scanner also generates `HMakeSharedDefs.h` with the empty target-wide `*_NON_ATTRIBUTED_API` definitions used by UHT output in this monolithic target.
+The two toolchain-generated values consumed by `BuildSettings.cpp` are read from UBT's generated `BuildSettings/Definitions.h`.
 The C prefix uses the same environment with `-x c`.
 Link fields come from the adjacent `UnrealServer-Linux-Debug.link.rsp` and linker-input response, and the archiver is the `llvm-ar` installed beside UBT's selected `clang++`.
 Relative UBT paths are resolved against the selected checkout's `Engine/Source` directory.